lexienstrom/brown-bear-adipose-sex-differences/README.md

 This repository contains code for data analysis used in our study of sex-specific gene expression in adipose tissue of brown bears during hibernation.

 ## Data Availability
-- Brown bear mRNA-seq data
-- Raw data available at NCBI BioProject: PRJNA640679
+- Raw data available at NCBI BioProject: PRJNA413091